How to use a domain name in your digital marketing strategy

 Create landing pages

 If you have a dedicated landing page for each social media site (Twitter, Facebook, Pinterest, etc.), it’s pretty easy to link that URL to it.
 Each time someone clicks on that link from Google’s search results, they will be immediately directed to your company’s website.
+If you are planning to optimize your landing page for higher conversion, you can use companies like abtesting.com.

 In other words, we can direct web traffic toward our webpage simply by connecting social media accounts with domain names.
 You can also use those domains as URLs for your business cards and email signatures.